Residency in Ocular Disease, with Emphasis in Primary Care Optometry

 Standard II: Curriculum

 The residency program has a strong clinical emphasis, with a diverse patient base and clinical experiences.
 The resident examines and evaluates low vision patients, which includes working directly with a full time vision rehabilitation.
 The resident also manages patients with ongoing and chronic ocular diseases as well as evaluating contact lenses for medically indicated conditions such as keratoconus, anisometropia and aphakia.
-Academic and didactic opportunities include a daily “Huddle” (an informal meeting with the Program Supervisor), weekly Grand Rounds/Journal Club session at the VAMC, and weekly ophthalmology Grand Rounds at MUSC.
+Academic and didactic opportunities include an optional daily “Huddle” (an informal meeting with the Program Supervisor), weekly Grand Rounds/Journal Club session at the VAMC, and optional weekly ophthalmology Grand Rounds at MUSC.

 With its emphasis on direct patient care, the curriculum is designed to provide a significant number of patient encounters as well to ensure a diverse range of experiences.
 In the clinic, the resident is given priority with regard to number of patient encounters, urgent or emergency consultations, and complex or challenging cases.
 Approximately 80% of the resident’s time is spent in direct patient care (75% general clinic, 15% low vision/contact lens), and the remaining 10% in surgical or clinical observation, didactic lectures, research, clinical and/or didactic teaching, and administrative activities.

 Approximately 15% of the resident’s clinical time will be spent in low vision care as part of the Ralph H. Johnson's VAMCs Low Vision Clinic.
 This clinic includes at least one full time low vision specialist as well as a fully equipped low vision examination room and comprehensive array of low vision devices.
 The resident will gain experience in full scope of low vision care, including the prescribing of optical, non-optical, and electronic and computer based devices as well as developing a team-based approach to visual rehabilitation.
-Low Vision clinical experiences will be at the VAMC and possilbly at MUSC Feldberg Vision Rehabilitation clinic, which would allow for informative comparisons between the VA’s low vision program and Medicare’s low vision program.
+Low Vision clinical experiences will be at the VAMC and possibly at MUSC Feldberg Vision Rehabilitation clinic, which would allow for informative comparisons between the VA’s low vision program and Medicare’s low vision program.
 Full time rehabilitation specialists work at both clinical sites, and are available for individual patient vision rehabilitation therapy planning.

 The resident will also gain experience in managing patients with complex ocular disease.
 Established patients requiring ongoing care for chronic and/or acute ocular diseases are scheduled in the resident designated clinic, thus ensuring that the resident can establish ongoing follow-up care for his/her own patients.
 Ocular disorders managed by the resident include but are not limited to diabetic retinopathy, glaucoma, macular degeneration, uveitis, anterior segment disease, peripheral retinal disease, and neurologic disorders.
 The resident is also given priority for evaluating patients with acute or emergent eye conditions.